MyEtherWallet/knowledge-base-v3/example/content/FAQ/What-does-it-mean-if-my-address-has-uppercase-and-lowercase-letters.md

 /*
-Title: What does it mean if my address has uppercase and lowercase letters?
+Title: Lowercase Letters vs Uppercase Letters in Address
 Sort: 2
 */

+"What does it mean if my address has uppercase and lowercase letters?"
 There are two versions of Ethereum addresses: one that contains uppercase letters and one that does not:

 `0x7cb57b5a97eabe94205c07890be4c1ad31e486a8`